tassaron/tasspad/README.md

 # tasspad
-a flexible to-do list that lets you quickly jot things down, and organize them later if they become a project. can also be used as a program launcher.
+A system tray to-do list for making quick notes, which can be organized later into groups and shortcuts if they become a project.
+Notes can be assigned icons and execute commands, so Tasspad could also be used as a program launcher.
+It is highly customizable and capable of being translated.

 left-click to remove a note you've added, right click to make that note more complicated

-written for Python 3.4+ and Gtk+ 3. currently very unfinished.
+written for Python 3.4+ and Gtk+ 3.

 ![Screenshot](/screenshot.png?raw=true)